 The 5 Project Process groups

-The 5 process groups comprises a project’s life-cycle, from beginning to completion.
+The 5 process groups comprise a project’s life-cycle, from beginning to completion.
 These process groups are called:

 This is the first phase of the project process.
 During initiation, you work with a client brief and brainstorm ideas, define the project, define the project’s goals, and set up the specifications and parameters of the project.

 The second phase is planning.
 During this phase, you write out a baseline plan for your project.
 This baseline plan will include things like: schedules, resource lists, tasks and activities, team members, risk analyses and reporting structures.

 The plan then needs to be evaluated and approved by project stakeholders (your client, employer, or even in some cases: the government).